| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday December 11,

 from all other Oklahoma- Kansas- Missouri- Arkansas and Texas that have

+come in to show off their goods and services at this 2008 event.
 There is an excellent lineup of seminars and activities that will spice up your time at the show.
 The AFR Farm Bill Informational Meeting will be held this morning, beginning at 10:30 AM- OSU Extension has several seminars planned the next couple of days and there are the old standbys that are always good- cattle working demonstrations, Craig Cameron working his horse training magic and the Oklahoma Farm Bureau talking farm safety for kids and adults.
 We sat down and chatted with the long time promotions manager of Midwest Farm Shows- John Sampson about the fifteenth annual renewal of the Tulsa get together.
 Midwest now has two shows here in Oklahoma as they have gotten the Tulsa show up and running in a very profitable way and are continuing to build the Southern Plains Farm Show held each April in Oklahoma City.
 You can hear our comments with John Sampson about this 2008 show, some of the events including one of Sampson's favorites- the Friday Cattle Handling Skills Contest and a look at how some of their other shows have been going earlier this year.
 Click below and take a listen- we have it as a featured Ag Perspectives Podcast.
 Click here for our conversation with John Sampson of Midwest Farm Shows. | |

-South Korea Consumer Magazines Beat the Drum for US Beef ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Two prominent
+| South Korea Consumer Magazines Beat the Drum for US Beef ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Two prominent

 South Korean women's magazines have featured U.S. beef in their December